-We are reminded that mass murder has always been a part of the Christmas story, a part that is painful for us to look at.
+This Saturday, December 14, will mark the 7th anniversary of the tragedy of the Newtown, CT. school shooting.
+It reminds us of some sobering facts: mass murder has always been a part of the Christmas story, a part that is painful for us to look at.
 A part we would prefer to ignore.
-The Gospel of Matthew reminds us that King Herod was leaving no stone unturned in his desire to kill Jesus, and rid himself of a supposed rival.
+Herod was leaving no stone unturned in his desire to kill Jesus, and rid himself of a supposed rival.
 He didn't think twice of killing those baby boys.

 This is what Evil does.
 It wants to destroy our hope.
 Our future.
 Our innocence.
 Our ties love and relationships.
 It wants to plant seeds of despair; seeds of bitterness.
 It wants to train our hearts to see other people as "objects."
 The same evil that drove Herod to kill has prompted countless others down the ages to kill, abuse and destroy human community.